-‘More than just growing trees’: Joe Lawson, Chair, APRIL’s Stakeholder Advisory Committee
+‘More than just growing trees’: Joe Lawson, Chair, APRIL Stakeholder Advisory Committee

-Lawson’s career paralleled the emergence of sustainability as a social, political and eventually business platform.
-Initially he worked on regulatory compliance – what we see now as the bare minimum for enabling sustainable forest management.
+Lawson’s career paralleled the emergence of sustainability as a social, political, and eventually, a business platform.
+Initially, he worked on regulatory compliance – what we see now as the bare minimum for enabling sustainable forest management.

-His work later took him around the world, and exposed him to forest industries in China, SE Asia, and South America.
-He became active with the World Business Council for Sustainable Development His role with the WBCSD evolved into his chairing the work with WRI to create the “Guide to Sustainable Procurement”.
+His work later took him around the world, and exposed him to forest industries in China, South East Asia, and South America.
+He became active with the World Business Council for Sustainable Development.
+His role with the WBCSD evolved into his chairing the work done by the World Resources Institute (WRI) to create the ‘Guide to Sustainable Procurement’.

-‘In my view’ he continues, ‘the primary hurdle to implementing sustainable solutions to most natural resource issues in Indonesia is poverty alleviation.
+“In my view, the primary hurdle to implementing sustainable solutions to most natural resource issues in Indonesia is poverty alleviation.
 Unless poverty can be alleviated, implementing improved sustainability practices will be difficult, if not impossible.
-It’s easy to understand that for many, the primary concern is feeding their families and finding a pathway to a prosperous life for their children.
+It’s easy to understand that, for many, the primary concern is feeding their families, and finding a pathway to a prosperous life for their children.
 Forest conversion, for example, is seen as having a better and more immediate economic yield than conservation.
 Although there will always be opportunities for improvement, APRIL has for decades put an emphasis on improving community livelihoods.
-The challenge is not only improving programs that companies like APRIL have in place but also to make improving community livelihood a priority for all companies operating within Indonesia.
+The challenge is not only improving programs that companies like APRIL have in place, but also to make improving community livelihood a priority for all companies operating within Indonesia”.

-Lawson adds ‘with this growing global presence, comes environmental and social responsibility.
+Lawson says “with this growing global presence, comes environmental and social responsibility.
 APRIL is under pressure to both improve its sustainability practices and improve transparency.
 I’m confident this will happen.
-APRIL management appears to be committed and frankly, external stakeholders will demand it.’
+APRIL management appears to be committed and, frankly, external stakeholders will demand it”.